 This report is provided in compliance with state of Utah Contract 146311.
 The contract requires Stag Consulting to provide "written, quarterly progress reports to the Department of Natural Resources and to the Natural Resources, Agriculture, and Environment Interim Committee."
-This report will provide an overview of the progress and results of the first quarter of the contract period that covers October 1, 2017 to December 31, 2017.
-This report is being provided in addition to the quarterly progress reports that have previously been submitted by Stag Consulting related to the Sage-grouse Coordinated Consulting Team's efforts, which are incorporated herein by reference.
+This report provides an overview of the progress and results for the contract period that covers July 1, 2018 to September 30, 2018 and of progress during the 2017-2018 contract year.
+This report is provided in addition to quarterly progress reports previously submitted that relate to the Sage-grouse Coordinated Consulting Team's efforts, which are incorporated herein.

-There has been significant progress in the state of Utah addressing the needs of Greater Sagegrouse.
+Over the past 10 years there has been significant progress in the state of Utah addressing the needs of Greater Sage-grouse.
 Utah's Watershed Restoration Initiative is significantly reducing the severity and acreage impacted by wildfire within Utah's SGMAs.
 From 1999-2007, wildfires within the state of Utah burned 628,663 acres within Utah's SGMAs.
 This amounts to 8.7% of the acreage within Utah's SGMAs during the 9-year period.
-From 2008-2016 significant expenditures through Utah's Watershed Restoration Initiative have resulted in on-the-ground conservation expenditures on behalf of Sage-grouse.
+From 2008-2016 significant expenditures through Utah's Watershed Restoration Initiative have resulted in on-theground conservation expenditures on behalf of Sage-grouse.

-The impact on wildfire from these conservation efforts has been immediate and dramatic, from 2008-2016, wildfires within the state of Utah burned 114,111 acres within Utah's SGMAs.
-This is an improvement of 82% since 2008.
-This amounts to 1.5% of acreage within Utah's SMGAs that were impacted by wildfire from 2008-2016.
+The impact on wildfire from these conservation efforts has been immediate and dramatic, from 2008-2016, wildfires burned 114,111 acres within Utah's SGMAs.
+This is an improvement of 82% since 2008 and amounts to 1.5% of the acreage within Utah's SMGAs impacted by wildfire from 2008-2016.
 Just as importantly, this means that 514,552 fewer acres were impacted by wildfire in the last 9 years compared to the previous 9-year period (1999-2007).
 These efforts have resulted in fewer acres impacted by wildfire, less fragmentation from pinyon/juniper encroachment, and hundreds of thousands of fewer acres of cheat grass dominance.
 This is one more way that Utah's plan is addressing the most important needs of Sage-grouse in the state of Utah.

-As a result of Utah's conservation efforts, in September 2015, the Obama Administration agreed that Sage-grouse were "not warranted" for listing under the Endangered Species Act.
-The announcement represents major progress as well.
-As recently as 2010, the Obama Administration announced that Sage-grouse were warranted for listing, despite being precluded by higher listing priorities.
-In making the announcement, Secretary Jewel indicated that the decision would "...give states, businesses and communities the certainty they need to plan for sustainable economic development."
+As a result of Utah's conservation efforts, in September 2015 the Obama Administration agreed Sage-grouse were "not warranted" for listing under the Endangered Species Act.
+The announcement represented major progress.
+As recently as 2010, the Obama Administration had announced Sage-grouse were warranted for listing, despite being precluded by higher listing priorities.
+Secretary Jewel indicated that the decision would "...give states, businesses and communities the certainty they need to plan for sustainable economic development."